DevloperHS/geo_spat/README.md

 # geo_spat
-Geo Spatial Analysis Project in Python using @matplotlib &amp; @folium.
+Geo Spatial Analysis Project in Python using ``matplotlib` & `folium`.
 Will be adding blog link soon!

 ---
 # Prerequites